rhcompbuilds/CIMilestone1/README.md

 ## Files & Folders
-index.html - The home page of the site guide.html - The step by step unordered list with accompanied images videos.html - Iages and videos of the restoration process.
+index.html - The home page of the site guide.html - The step by step unordered list with accompanied images videos.html - Images and videos of the restoration process.
 I could have called this page gallery, but I felt videos made it more obvious as to what the page contains. images/ - Folder containing all media related files used on the site:
   - carousel/ - Folder of images in the carousel
     - cortinaaftershow.jpg - First image in the carousel.